omerbensaadon/user-manual/README.md

 ### You know I am struggling/stressed when...
 * 😿 I am not my usual smiley, chipper self in meetings!
-* 😵‍💫 I start being checked out from meetings or generally seem distracted
+* 😵‍💫 I start being checked out from meetings or generally seem hard to reach
 * I start being short with you over Slack

 ### (COA 12/8/21) I am currently trying to improve and would appreciate feedback on...